 Problem Statement: Long Point Road does not line up with SR S-10-1808 or Johnie E Brown Road, creating an offset intersection which leads to traffic operational issues.
-The City of Mt.
-Pleasant desires to realign this intersection with Johnie E Brown Road and improve connectivity for all users.
-Design Considerations: US Highway 17 is designed for vehicles in this area, however, it becomes a multi-modal corridor as it transitions into town This area is primed for development Free-flow right turn lanes and overall laneage at intersection make it difficult for pedestrians and bicyclists Recommendations: Realign Long Point Road to create an attractive gateway into town Remove free-flow right turn, install high visibility crosswalks, planted medians, and pedestrian refuges Construct meandering sidepath lined with street trees Probable Construction Cost \$2 Million
+Opportunity to realign this intersection with Johnie E Brown Road and improve connectivity for all users.

-Main Road, Bohicket Road & Maybank Highway Johns Island
+- US Highway 17 is designed for vehicles in this area, however, it becomes a multimodal corridor as it transitions into town - This area is primed for development - Free-flow right turn lanes and overall laneage at intersection make it difficult for pedestrians and bicyclists

-Problem Statement: This intersection represents the crossroads of two major arterials.
-The roadways meet at a sharp angle, leading to sight line problems when turning.
-Combined with multiple commercial driveways, this intersection is problematic for vehicular traffic and unsafe for pedestrians and cyclists.
-Design Considerations: Need to address the sharp angle and fast moving right turns Access management should be a consideration to limit driver confusion and contact between pedestrians and car travel Recommendations: Install high visibility crosswalks as well as right turn "pork chops" at intersections to create a safer environment for pedestrian and limit turn radii Consolidate multiple drivesways to commercial retial businesses Install median islands along Maybank to calm traffic and provide pedestrian refuge Construct adequate and ADA compliant sidewalks Probable Construction Cost: \$350K
+- Realign Long Point Road to create an attractive gateway into town - Remove free-flow right turn, install high visibility crosswalks, planted medians, and pedestrian refuges - Construct meandering sidepath lined with street trees